 The Planning Committee for Certifying Qualifications of PC Building Construction Management Engineers was established, composed of persons with academic expertise or vocational experience and each of the implementing bodies, and it has been certifying the qualifications of PC building construction management engineers.

 To qualify, PC building construction management engineers must have public qualifications (Registered Architect of the First Class, or Building Construction Management Engineer of the First Class) and at least one year of experience at managing PC building construction, after which they must enroll in a course offered by our association and pass a test.

 They then can apply for registration, after which they are certified.
-As of 2012, 342 technicians had been thus registered and certified.
+As of March 2017, 479 technicians have been thus registered and certified.

 Publications issued by the PC Architecture Committee

 The PC Architecture Committee publishes a range of technical papers, as listed below, presenting the results of technological development in PC building design, PC component structure and PC building construction management.

 - Collections of diagrams with standards for arrangement of reinforcements in PC buildings

 - Guidelines for precast reinforced concrete building construction technology